qsymmachus/resume/resume.md

 ##### Senior Software Engineer II, Credit Karma 2019/06 – 2021/04
 * Lead engineer on a team building tools that accelerate the path to production across the company.
-* Built a service that allows teams to define platform workflows and execute them automatically.
 * Helped build, optimize, and deploy a distributed system that manages all our service deployments.
   * The system manages thousands of services across +12 Kubernetes clusters.
   * Fronted with a Web UI and CLI that is easy for engineers to use with key safety guardrails.